 Organising a stag do can be a very stressful business.
 All our customers get their own personal stag do manager, who will be able to give you advice on what will work best for your group, is on hand to answer any questions you may have, and make sure the stag do is a complete success.

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-Newcastle In a Nutshell
+Your Newcastle Stag In a Nutshell

 Party animals rave through the madness of Bigg Market, while long summer nights are best spent on Osborne Road, with merry patrons spilling out into the fairy light-fringed streets.
 For a taste of that unashamedly coatless Geordie spirit, the Diamond Strip is the whole VIP package.
-Read more in ourNewcastle Stag Guide.

-Newcastle is a lively, vibrant city full of friendly locals and a buzzingnightlife.
+Newcastle is a lively, vibrant city full of friendly locals and a buzzing nightlife.
 Whether bars, shops or seeing the sights are your thing, there are plenty of neighbourhoods with something fresh to offer and they are well worth a visit.

 The Diamond Strip is Newcastle’s place to see and be seen, packed full of some of the most exclusive bars and nightclubs in the city.
 Visit House of Smith for a touch of sophistication, Florita’s for some Miami heat and Madame Koo’s to party like a celebrity.
 You may even clink glasses with the cast of Geordie Shore.